AdaCore/spark2014/lrm/source/packages.rst

 #.
 Verification conditions are generated which have to be proven to
-   demonstrate that the implementation of a package Q and its private descendents satisfy the predicate given in the ``initial_condition_aspect`` of Q.
+   demonstrate that the implementation of a package Q and its private descendants satisfy the predicate given in the ``initial_condition_aspect`` of Q.

 .. centered:: **Restrictions that may be Applied**